NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/README.md

   • gmake install
   • gmake installcheck

-4.	*** Need wgrib2 tool as well **** Download and  wgrib2 executable from GitHub (https://github.com/weathersource/wgrib2),
+4.	*** Need wgrib2 tool as well **** Download and  wgrib2 executable from GitHub (https://github.com/NOAA-EMC/wgrib2),
-  • Unzip the wgrib2 tar ball, go into directory and edit "makefile" to include USE_NETCDF4=1, MAKE_SHARED_LIB=1 options
+  • Unzip the wgrib2 tar ball, go into directory and edit "CMakeLists.txt" file and include USE_NETCDF4=ON, BUILD_SHARED_LIB=ON options
   • export CC=gcc; FC=gfortran
-  • make
-  • make lib (will include shared library libwgrib2.so in case user wants to link library with pywgrib2_s module)
+  • follow cmake build instructions as stated in the GitHub repository README.md file
   • export WGRIB2=/pathway/to/executable (or compile your anaconda environment with pywgrib2_s python module using instructions here https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/pywgrib2_s_install.html)

 7. Install a new Python environment to link the intel (if you've just compiled wgrib2 executable, reload your compiler pathways as shown here export FC=mpiifort, export CXX=mpiicpc, export CC=mpiicc):
-  • conda create -n ngen_engine -c conda-forge python numpy pandas
+  • conda create -n ngen_engine -c conda-forge python numpy pandas bmipy pyyaml
   • conda activate ngen_engine (this will load the python and pip executables, which will be used to install Hera precompiled libraries).
 6. Install mpi4py python libraries using pip install that will configure the mpi4py library to the Hera intel compilers:
   • pip install --no-cache-dir mpi4py”
 8. Install python “setuptools” to properly configure the correct python setup tools needed to setup and install ESMF packages for the anaconda environment.This step is only necessary if you are manually installing/linking ESMF libraries to your Python environment on a supercomputer:
-  • pip install setuptools==58.2.0
+  • pip install setuptools==58.2.0 (Only if you're using the earlier versions of ESMF (8.1.0), otherwise not likely needed to build the ESMF Python module
 9. Install netcdf4 libraries to be able to load NWM domain files and meteorological datasets to execute the NWMv3.0 Forcings Engine:
   • pip install --no-cache-dir netCDF4
 10. Install scipy libraries to load up interpolation methods that are utilized within the NextGen Forcings Engine:
   • pip install scipy
 11.	cd to esmf-release-VERSION/src/addon/ESMPy directory.
 This is where the setup.py python script is located to install ESMF libraries onto your anaconda environment.
 Execute the following steps to link the ESMPy Python module to your anaconda environment:
   • Export ESMFMKFILE=/pathway/to/directory/esmf-release-8.1.0/lib/libO/Linux.intel.64.intel.default/esmf.mk
-  • pip install .
+  • pip install . (earlier versions of ESMF (8.1) have different instructions on compiling the ESMF Python module and should follow accordingly based on their own Python documentation steps)
 12. ESMF packages should be properly installed and linked to the intel compiler libraries for MPI capabilities.
 Open a python command line and “import ESMF” to make sure that the ESMF libraries were properly install on the anaconda environment.
 If it succeeds, then you should be good to go!

 # NextGen Forcings Engine Basic Model Interface Setup and Execution